DeepWiSe888/Octopus/README.md

 }
 ```
 <br />
-<strong>SiWa</strong> employs Octopus's AI module to perform imaging and see into the wall.
+<a href="https://www.researchgate.net/publication/353914412_SiWa_See_into_Walls_via_Deep_UWB_Radar">SiWa</a> employs Octopus's AI module to perform imaging and see into the wall.
 It also shows how the Octopus's hardware is flexible and can be reconstructed in another form.

 [6] Tianyue Zheng, Zhe Chen, Jun Luo, Lin Ke, Chaoyang Zhao, and Yaowen Yang.2021.
 SiWa: See into Walls via Deep UWB Radar.
 In Proc. of the 27th ACM MobiCom.
 1–14.